ackermannluis/parsivel2_datalogger/README.md

 `python setup.py install --user`

+### Linux
+you will need to run (on terminal) the following command to allow python access to the serial port
+`sudo usermod -a -G tty YOUR_USER_NAME

 ### Use
 - just run on the terminal by navegating to the source folder and running:
 `python parsivel_datalogger_main.py`